Notespeon/Probability-Incremental/README.md

-# Incrementime
+# Probability Incremental
-For the development of Incrementime
+For the development of Probability Incremental